 This time of year I just seem to crave lemony flavors.
-I think lemon is a promise of spring with it’s bright, sunny flavor.
+I think lemon is a promise of spring with its bright, sunny flavor.
 Goodness knows we need that promise this year!
-These bright, lemony No Bake Lemon Cheesecake Parfaits will make you forget about all that.
+These bright, lemony No Bake Lemon Cheesecake Parfaits will make you forget about a long, dreary, cold spring.

 About No Bake Lemon Cheesecake Parfaits: